Top 10 money tips for new students

 - Use our money saving ideas to find out about discounts and ways to get the best value for your money.

 - Try and cook with a group of friends, as this is often cheaper than cooking for yourself, and more fun!
-Find simple, healthy recipes at www.studentcook.co.uk
+Or, cook in large quantities and freeze portions to use later.
+Find simple, healthy recipes at www.studentcook.co.uk.

-Watch our short animation about Budgeting to see what the benefits are.
+- Search online for price comparison websites to get the best deal on whatever you are buying.
+Watch our short animation about budgeting to see what the benefits are.

 Is your Student Finance, NHS Bursary, or other funding delayed?

-Follow the advice on our website about what you need to do, and help you may be able to get from the university.
+Follow the advice on our website about what you need to do and help you may be able to get from Queen Mary.

-You may be eligible for full Student Finance (money for living costs as well as a Tuition Fee Loan) if you were living in England on Friday 1 September 2017 and you are either working now, or you have lived in the UK for the five years before that date.
-To check your eligibility and find out how to apply, read the Eligibility section of the Advice and Counselling Service advice guide: ‘Undergraduate Funding: 2016 onwards starters’.
+You may be eligible for full Student Finance (money for living costs as well as a Tuition Fee Loan) if you were living in England on 1 September 2018 and you are either working now (EEA nationals), or you have lived in the UK for the five years before that date (EU nationals only).
+To check your eligibility and find out how to apply, read the Eligibility section of the Advice and Counselling Service advice guide.

 Do you need further advice?